mue-li/Rt-to-RI/README.md

 2) Clone or download the repository into a suitable directory (via green button 'Code').
 3) If necessary, install the packages by running the command ```pip install -r requirements.txt``` in your terminal.
 4) Open the ```app.py``` and run the the file to start the application locally.
-5) Go in you terminal and copy the presented link ('Dash is running on http://127.X.X.X:XXXX/') in your Browser.
+5) Go in your terminal and copy the presented link ('Dash is running on http://127.X.X.X:XXXX/') in your Browser.
 6) Follow the instructions that you will now find in the web application.
 This way you can convert your raw data.

 # Testing the web application